belgort-clark/teach-access/unit-1/quizzes/1-module-2-quiz.md

 ## Question 24

-It is most efficient and effective to incorporate accessibility from the very beginning of projects, so you don’t need go back and to re-do work.
+It is most efficient and effective to incorporate accessibility from the very beginning of projects, so you don’t need to go back and to re-do work.

 1) True (Correct answer)
 2) False